Module Development

 Formatters

-While annotations alone aren't enough to create a new field from scratch, understanding these plugins can help us find and identify fields, widgets and formatters provided by our codebase.
+While attributes alone aren't enough to create a new field from scratch, understanding these plugins can help us find and identify fields, widgets and formatters provided by our codebase.

 Recap